-• 1/3 CSJ: Participants placed into 1/3 CSJs receive a payment of \$218 for up to 10 hours of work training and up to 10 hours of education and training per week.
-(Participant working in unsubsidized employment 20 to 29 hours per week)

-• 1/2 CSJ: Participants placed into 1/2 CSJs receive a payment of \$327 for 11 to 15 hours of work training and up to 10 hours of education and training per week.
-(Participant working in unsubsidized employment 15 to 19 hours per week)

-• 2/3 CSJ: Participants placed into 2/3 CSJs receive a payment of \$435 for 16 to 20 hours of work training and up to 10 hours of education and training per week.
+- 1/3 CSJ: Participants placed into 1/3 CSJs receive a payment of \$218 for up to 10 hours of work training and up to 10 hours of education and training per week.
+(Participant working in unsubsidized employment 20 to 29 hours per week) - 1/2 CSJ: Participants placed into 1/2 CSJs receive a payment of \$327 for 11 to 15 hours of work training and up to 10 hours of education and training per week.
+(Participant working in unsubsidized employment 15 to 19 hours per week) - 2/3 CSJ: Participants placed into 2/3 CSJs receive a payment of \$435 for 16 to 20 hours of work training and up to 10 hours of education and training per week.
 (Participant working in unsubsidized employment 10 to 14 hours per week)

 The total combined number of hours of activities and unsubsidized employment must not exceed 40 hours per week for anybody placed in a prorated CSJ.
 Participants working up to nine hours per week in an unsubsidized job or a non-W-2 funded subsidized job may be granted a full CSJ payment.
-Participants working greater than 30 hours per week in an unsubsidized job or a non-W-2 funded subsidized job or a non-W-2 funded subsidized job.
+Participants working 30 hours or more per week in an unsubsidized job or a non-W-2 funded subsidized job are not eligible for a prorated CSJ.